Evaluating LLM-Driven Summarisation of Parliamentary Debates with Computational Argumentation: Can LLMs Summarise European Parliament Debates?

 \subsection{Argument Mining}

-While our framework is agnostic of the method of argument mining, for this paper we rely on \emph{relation-based argument mining} \cite{carstens2015towards}.
+While our framework is agnostic of the method of argument mining, it is important to evaluate the extent to which the framework can be mined reliably and automatically from debates in parliament.
+For this evaluation, we rely on \emph{relation-based argument mining} \cite{carstens2015towards}.
 Here, rather than classifying each sentence in a text as argumentative (or non-argumentative) in isolation, we classify all pairs of sentences according to their relation: \textit{support}, \textit{attack}, or \textit{neither}.
 Thus, we define a sentence as relevant (or \textit{argumentative}) if it attacks or supports an existing argument.

-We include a temporal constraint in the mining of $\QBAF$, such that $(\Atts \cup \Supps) \cap (\ArgsS \times \ArgsS) \subseteq \{(x_j,x_i) | j>i\}$, where the superscripts of arguments indicate their temporal order in the debate.
+We include a temporal constraint in the mining of $\QBAF$, such that $(\Atts \cup \Supps) \cap (\ArgsS \times \ArgsS) \subseteq \{(x_j,x_i) | j>i\}$, where the subscripts of arguments indicate their temporal order in the debate.
 That is, speech arguments can only attack or support speech arguments that precede them in the debate.
 Accordingly, $\QBAF$ contains $n$ multitrees that are built around the root proposals.
-No such temporal constraint could be assumed for the text of a debate summary; thus, we permit cycles in the summary QBAF $\QBAF^*$.
-To construct these QBAFs, we deploy methods for Argument Relation Classification (ARC).
+No such temporal constraint could be assumed for the text of a debate summary; thus, we permit cycles in $\QBAF^*$, and rely on approximate convergence under the DF-QuAD semantics ($\delta = 10^{-3}$).
+QBAFs are constructed using Argument Relation Classification (ARC).